 These cats are unique in more ways than one.
-In addition to having large and over-sized ears, the ears typically fold inward, similar to some dogs.
+In addition to having large and oversized ears, the ears typically fold inward, similar to some dogs.
 The Ukrainian Levkoy is also usually hairless, with a long body and muscular frame.
 They also have soft, elastic skin that will wrinkle in excess, large round eyes, and an angular head.
 All these characteristics make the breed appear more like dogs than cats, and their sociable and playful nature further emphasizes these traits.

 18. Snowshoe Cat

 Characterized by their bright blue eyes and “snow boot” paws, the snowshoe cat closely resembles a Siamese cat wearing white boots.
 The breed is rare due to the difficulty in producing the desired markings, which are created due to recessive genes that make it difficult to predict the outcome of kittens.
-They do share the Siamese’s affectionate temperament, docile nature, and of course, large, rounded ears.
+They share the Siamese’s affectionate temperament, docile nature, and large, rounded ears.

 19. Javanese Cat

 Also known as the Colorpoint Longhair, the Javanese is an offshoot of the Balinese that does not follow the required and strictly defined point coloration (darker extremities and face and light body) of the Balinese.
 They typically have a long and silky coat in a wide variety of colors and patterns, including tabby and tortoiseshell.
-They share the same trait of vocalization of their Siamese ancestors and are known to be playful, intelligent, and affectionate.
+They share the same trait of vocalization as their Siamese ancestors and are known to be playful, intelligent, and affectionate.